 Data is now one of the most valuable commodities in the world; personal data is how companies like Facebook and Google make their fortunes, corporate data may consist of trade secrets or information needed to gain access to systems.
-Laptops are a commonplace and portable enough to be easily stolen and the data these contain is often far more valuable than the device itself.
+Laptops are commonplace and portable enough to be easily stolen; the data these contain is often far more valuable than the device itself.
 Mobile phones now store significant portions of our lives such as who we know, where we work and who we bank with.

 While the loss of a device can make your heart sink, it becomes a much bigger problem when it results in identity theft or a breach of sensitive data, but there are steps you can take to protect devices from unauthorised access.